VAT Invoice vs Regular Invoice: Key Differences

-While local nuances exist, the OECD and major tax directives align on these 8 core data points required for a document to be considered a valid tax invoice.
+While local nuances exist, the OECD and major tax directives align on these 8 core data points required for a document to be considered a valid VAT invoice.
+Missing any of these fields can invalidate your invoice for tax recovery purposes.

 | Data Attribute | Compliance Requirement |